 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-If you have a small fluid-filled swelling (cyst) that causes no symptoms and does not become infected, it may be best simply to leave it alone.
+If you have a small Bartholin's cyst or fluid-filled swelling that causes no symptoms and does not become infected, it may be best simply to leave it alone.
 However, you should always report a 'lump' in the area around your vagina (your vulva) to your doctor.
 Do not just assume a small lump is a Bartholin's cyst.
 It is best for a doctor to examine you to confirm the diagnosis and to rule out other causes of lumps in the vulva.
 If a cyst causes symptoms then it can be treated.

 A collection of pus, confirmed as a Bartholin's abscess, will almost always need treatment, as it can be very painful.
 However, if an abscess is left for long enough it is likely to burst and then may resolve without treatment.
 This is not recommended though, as it will be very painful and you could become quite ill.